-SK Planet adopted open source databases when it opened its smart wallet beta service.
+SK Planet adopted open source databases when it opened its smart wallet beta service in late 2000.
 The main motive for the adoption was that SK Planet did not have to pay any licensing costs for the databases.
 However, the result was disastrous.

-- Its system went down whenever there was an increase in the amount of concurrent users.
+- Its system went down whenever there was an increase in the number of concurrent users.

 - SK Planet had nobody to rely on or call for technical support.
 SK Planet concluded that open source databases were not an option at all as enterprise solutions.